chair28980/EZmodeV2/README.md

 - Go to `https://www.pond0x.com/swap/solana`.
 2. **Control Panel**:
 - A control panel will appear below the swap button.
-- **Mode Toggle**: Switch between “Auto” (default) and “Manual” modes.
+- **Mode Toggle**: Switch between “Auto” (default) and “Referral” modes.
 - **Start/Stop Swapping**: Click “Start Swapping” to begin.
-- **Pause/Resume**: Pause or resume the swapping process.
 - **Swap Modes**:
-  - **Boost Swaps**: Set to 0.01 USDC for quick swaps.
-  - **Reward Swaps**: Set to 9.02 USDC/USDT and alternates directions.
-  - **Custom Swap**: Enter a custom amount.
-- **Token Selection**: Choose the sell and buy tokens (e.g., USDC to SOL) and click “Update”.
+  - **One-way Swaps**: Swaps your chosen sell token into the buy token until sell token no longer has funds to cover the set swap value.
+  - **Two-way Swaps**: Swaps will be made alternating your sell and buy tokens in a swap cycle creating a loop until one or the other no longer has funds to cover the set swap value.
+  - **Custom Pricing**: Preloaded at 0.01 this box allows you to set the sell amount (Important: This is not a value it is a count of the token being sold).
+No commas are needed to define larger numbers (Example: 1,000 should be entered as 1000).
+A single period is used to define smaller than 1 values (example 0.1).
+- **Swaps Completed**: Counts the number of swaps completed by EzModeV2.
+Resets to 0 once the browser is closed.
+(Important: this is not your Swap Manifest Count!)
 - **Swap Frequency**: Adjust how often swaps occur (in seconds).
+- **Token Pair Selection**: Choose your sell and buy tokens (Preloaded options: USDC, SOL, wPOND, USDT, hSOL, PepeonSOL & wBTC),and click “Update”
-- **Wallet Address**: Enter your wallet address to fetch manifest swaps (displayed in the panel).
+- **Total Swap Count Checker**: Enter your wallet address to fetch manifest swaps (displayed in the panel).
-- **Stats Reset**: Reset the swap counter.
+- **Stats Reset**: Reset the swap completed counter.
 3. **Monitoring**:
-- The panel shows the number of completed swaps and a log of recent actions.
+- The panel shows a log of recent actions.

-***Note previous version of EzMode by Bearly used his refferal link as a hard coded standard when loading in the extension.
-This has been removed Auto mode will now use no referal link, being hard coded to [pond0x.com/swap/solana](https://www.pond0x.com/swap/solana)***
+***Note previous version of EzMode by Bearly used his referral link as a hard coded standard when loading in the extension.
+This has been altered and now uses a referral that was picked at random.***

 -----